crate/cratedb-guide/docs/integrate/rsyslog/index.md

 ::::{grid} 2

-:::{grid-item-card} Tutorial: Store server logs in CrateDB using rsyslog
+:::{grid-item-card} Store server logs in CrateDB using rsyslog
-:link: rsyslog-tutorial
+:link: rsyslog-usage
 :link-type: ref
 Storing server logs in CrateDB delivers fast search and aggregations on them.
 :::